 - CAKE calls for an EU Central Carbon Bank to take over ETS mechanisms like the Market Stability Reserve and to purchase additional CO2 budget for residual emissions and negative emissions after 2040 via Art 6, DAC and CDR.

 The EU ETS Directive should in my view indeed be amended to include a negative emissions target after 2040 (see figure below).
-Whereas ETS led to clinate neutrality in 2040, it should now lead to a climate positive impacts by participants.
+Whereas the declining ETS cap led to climate neutrality in 2040, it should now lead to a climate positive impacts by participants.
 The ETS has been proven to be an effective instrument to comply with targets and to distribute cost.
-It needs to be elaborated how to and allocate the negative cap.
-That can be done for example by the obligation to purchase x gr negative emissions/kWh energy, or per ton of green carbon used.
-In that case also the use of green power, green hydrogen and green carbon leads to an obligation to surrender negative emissions.
+It needs to be elaborated how to set and allocate a negative cap.
+That can be done for example by the obligation to purchase and/or surrender:

 For the linking to removal credits the previous Linking Directive to the CDM could be a model, by which removal credits can be exchanged by the European Commission for EU Allowances.
-And Art 25 of the ETS Directive provides linking possibilities to other ETS.
-I would prefer a minimum access to ensure necessary support.
+Rickels et all plead to convert CDRs into fungible credits and auction as permits.
+They suggest a conditional integration of carbon removal under an active institutional mandate to keep control on volume, costs and price-caps.
+And Art 24 of the ETS Directive provides linking possibilities to other ETS.
+I would prefer a limited access initially to ensure necessary support.

 When ETS companies purchase CDR credits: